I probably would’ve never picked up a Graham

 portrait of 12 people—all hideous—painted by Walter Waldegrave, a mediocre

-talent at best.
-Not only is the painting’s subject unpleasant to look at, the
+talent at best, who was reputed to have an interest in the occult.
+Not only is the painting unpleasant to look at, the

 painting smells as well: A thick sweetish smell, like chicken skin that has